 When flights have been booked, you will be issued a Booking Form which will provide specific details relevant to your internal travel package.

-As part of the internal travel package it is possible to arrange additional nights in Makassar or Jakarta before and after your expedition, and the relevant airport transfers.
+As part of the internal travel package it is possible to arrange additional nights in Makassar or Bali before and after your expedition, and the relevant airport transfers.
 Your internal travel package includes all flights, hotels and transfers as indicated by your Booking Form.
-Please note however it does not include meals.
+Please note however it does not include meals apart from breakfast where there is an overnight stay included.

 School groups that have chosen a fully inclusive expedition package do not need to book international flights or internal travel.
 Operation Wallacea will be in contact with the group leader directly and will provide you with a fully inclusive quote for your international flights, internal travel and expedition costs.